 In December 2011, the Company's Board of Directors authorized management at its discretion to repurchase up to one million (1,000,000) shares of the Company's outstanding common stock.
 On June 6, 2012, the Board of Directors of the Company increased the number of shares of the Company's outstanding common stock that management is authorized to repurchase to up to three million (3,000,000).
+On April 8, 2015, the Board of Directors of the Company increased the number of shares of the Company's outstanding common stock that management is authorized to repurchase to up to three million (3,000,000).
 On April 8, 2015, the Board of Directors of the Company increased the number of shares of the Company's outstanding common stock that management is authorized to repurchase to up to nine million (6,000,000) shares.
-On October 6, 2016, the Board of Directors of the Company increased the number of shares of the Company is outstanding common stock that management is authorized to repurchase to up to eight million (8,000,000) shares.
+On October 6, 2016, the Board of Directors of the Company increased the number of shares of the Company's outstanding common stock that management is authorized to repurchase to up to eight million (8,000,000) shares.
 The repurchases must be effectuated through open market purchases, privately negotiated block trades, unsolicited negotiated transactions, and/or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities and Exchange Commission or in such other manner as will comply with the provisions of the Securities Exchange Act of 1934.

-As of February 28, 2025, the Company had repurchased an aggregate of 6,787,460 shares of the Company's common stock at an average price of \$3.66 per share through open market and privately negotiated transactions under the Company's share repurchase plan.
-The Company purchased 0 and 31,808, (at an average price of \$0 and \$5.36 per share) of the Company's common stock during the three months ended February 28, 2025 and February 29, 2024, respectively.
+As of May 31, 2025, the Company had repurchased an aggregate of 6,805,468 shares of the Company's common stock at an average price of \$3.67 per share through open market and privately negotiated transactions under the Company's share repurchase plan.
+The Company purchased 18,008 shares (at an average price of \$4.92 per share) during the six months ended May 31, 2025 and the Company purchased 222,999 shares (at an average price of \$6.31 per share) of the Company's common stock during the six months ended May 31, 2024.

-The repurchased shares will be held as treasury stock at cost and have been removed from common shares outstanding as of February 28, 2025 and November 30, 2024.
-As of February 28, 2025 and November 30, 2024, 6,787,460 were held as treasury stock.
+The repurchased shares will be held as treasury stock at cost and have been removed from common shares outstanding as of May 31, 2025 and November 30, 2024.
+As of May 31, 2025 and November 30, 2024, 6,805,468 and 6,787,460 shares, respectively, were held as treasury stock.